-These two statements report the Detention Center's net assets and changes in them.
-The Detention Center's net assets (the difference between assets and liabilities) measure the Detention Center's financial position.
-The increases or decreases in the Detention Center's net assets are an indicator of whether its financial position is improving or not.
+These two statements report the Detention Center's net position and changes in them.
+The Detention Center's net position (the difference between assets and liabilities) measure the Detention Center's financial position.
+The increases or decreases in the Detention Center's net position are an indicator of whether its financial position is improving or not.